Esri/i3s-spec/design/optimization/integrated_mesh_perfs.md

 #### Mecca dataset:
 ![benchmark_mecca_250ms](img/mecca.250ms.png)

-The benefit of the paged-index access are a bit less pronounced since this dataset uses bigger tiles (so fewer node-index requests), but the same observations hold:
+The benefits of the paged-index access are a bit less pronounced since this dataset uses bigger tiles (so fewer node-index requests), but the same observations hold:
 - "legacy" is especially hurt at the beginning of the run due to (mostly) depth-first traversal of the tree.
 This requires "serial" (i.e. dependent) requests which compound TTFB. `# of request` is the about the same, but "optimized" is able to discover many more useful nodes and figure out which tiles to query much quicker.
 - "Legacy" is mostly latency bound.
 - "optimized" is maximizing available "bandwidth".